Valeros-LD/valeros-NDE/docs/guide/configuration-system.md

 # Configuration System

-Valeros uses a centralized configuration system that controls many aspects of the application, from [API endpoints](/guide/configuration-system.html#data-layer-api-configuration) to [data presentation](/guide/configuring-data-presentation).
+Valeros uses a centralized configuration system that controls many aspects of the application.
 This system is built around the `ConfigService` and is initialized at application startup.

-## Architecture Overview
+## Architecture

 The configuration system consists of three main components: